 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?

-Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered be a prescription drug you are currently taking, or one that you and your provider think you should be taking that is not on our formulary or is on our formulary with restrictions.
+Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered

+We hope that your drug coverage will work well for you.
+But it's possible that there could be a prescription drug you are currently taking, or one that you and your provider think you should be taking, that is not on our formulary or is on our formulary with restrictions.
 For example: